IgniteUI/igniteui-react-examples/README.md

 ## Preview

-You can preview and browse all examples of [Ignite UI for React](https://infragistics.com/reactsite/components/general-getting-started.html) components by opening this [samples browser](https://www.infragistics.com/react-demos/samples/).
-Alternatively, you you can view these examples with detailed documentation in our [help website](https://infragistics.com/reactsite/components/general-getting-started.html).
+You can preview and browse all samples in this repository by opening our [React Samples Browser](https://www.infragistics.com/react-demos/samples/).
+Alternatively, you you can view these samples with detailed information in our [React Help Documentation](https://infragistics.com/reactsite/components/general-getting-started.html).

 ![Samples Browser Preview](./browser/public/images/preview.PNG)